rithviksai3/Extractive-Summariation/README.md

 # Extractive-Summariation
+Code for summarization using Pegasus Model:<br/>
+import torch__
-Code for summarization using Pegasus Model:__ import torch__ from transformers import PegasusForConditionalGeneration, PegasusTokenizer__ from datasets import load_dataset__
+from transformers import PegasusForConditionalGeneration, PegasusTokenizer__ from datasets import load_dataset__